-Sue Olsson has inspired people over the many years they have been involved with Interpretation.
-She has worked in Interpretation-related roles with people across many states but in particular along the Eastern Seaboard.
-They have led numerous teams and facilitated the sharing of talent between teams – thus providing the opportunities for interpreters to inspire each other.
+Sue Olsson has inspired people over the many years she has been involved with Interpretation.
+Sue has worked in Interpretation-related roles with people across many states but in particular along the Eastern Seaboard.
+She has led numerous teams and facilitated the sharing of talent between teams – thus providing the opportunities for interpreters to inspire each other.

 2011 Winner – Peter Grant

 Peter’s leadership helps to motivate others to inspire visitors to the natural and cultural world.